 Visiting a self-serve dog wash is an opportunity for your dog to relax and enjoy getting pampered.
 Many locations have double basins, ensuring that if you have more than one pet, each can stay safe and protected while you tend to the other.
-Dog wash systems have vending machines that offer all kinds of tasty treats for the well-behaved pooch, as well as aprons and even extra towels.
+Dog wash systems have vending machines that offer all kinds of tasty treats for the well-behaved pooch, as well as affordable vending.
 Additionally, many pet wash stations are found at car wash businesses, letting you clean your pooch while your car gets scrubbed.

 Cold outside?
 Not a problem, because self-serve dog bath stations have heated water, making even a winter bath warm and comfortable.
 Plus, before you step out into the cold, you have the option of using one of the high-powered hair dryers at the commercial dog-washing station to add the finishing touches to your pet.

 Find a Self-Serve Dog Washing Station Near You